aaronbloomfield/ccc/hws/tokens/index.md

 #### Part 1, task 6: Send me some money!

 You need to transfer some amount of your cryptocurrency.
 The address to transfer it to in on the Collab landing page.
 This should be through the `transfer()` function (NOT `approve()`).
-It doesn't matter how much you transfer, but at least 1.0 coin(s), and not *all* of your coins.
+You should transfer me exactly 10.0 of your token cryptocurrency.
+So if you have 8 decimals, then you will transfer 1000000000 total units.
 Save the transaction hash of when you sent me your cryptocurrency, as well as the amount.

 ----